 By Victoria Ostrosky

-You can listen to Shanna’s complete story of redemption and many other incredible interviews on the weekly Road to Redemption radio show and podcast at www.roadtoredemptionpodcast.com.
+You can hear Ashley’s complete story and listen to many other incredible interviews on the weekly Road to Redemption radio show and podcast at www.roadtoredemptionpodcast.com.